Jasonw-cs/Jasonw-cs.github.io/_posts/2025-09-04-Quick-Note-of-Ruby.md

     *   **Liquid Templating Language:** While not Ruby itself, Liquid is a templating language written in Ruby and used by Jekyll.
 We'll use Liquid syntax (e.g., `{{ page.title }}`, `{% for post in site.posts %}`) extensively for dynamic content in our Jekyll templates.
 Understanding how Liquid accesses Jekyll's site, page, and post data (which are Ruby objects/hashes) is key.

 ### Installation Considerations
-Ruby generally works across various operating systems.
 For Windows users, native Ruby installations can sometimes present challenges with certain gems that have native extensions.
 This is not mandatory but recommanded: We can use the Windows Subsystem for Linux (WSL), which provides a Linux environment where Ruby and Jekyll can be installed and run more smoothly, mirroring a typical development setup on Linux or macOS.
-Installing Ruby on our system generally won't conflict with existing JavaScript (Node.js) or Python installations, as each language environment manages its own packages and executables separately.
-Ubuntu VM can provide a consistent and isolated development environment, but it's  unnecessary overhead for a simple Jekyll project if we're already opt for WSL on Windows.

 ## Ruby Resources for Beginners
 *   **Official Ruby Website:** [ruby-lang.org](https://www.ruby-lang.org/en/)